-- Get delighted by the unique salt biscuits, “manjar” and leaf cheese in Cayambe on your way to Otavalo
+- Try the unique Cayambe salt biscuits, “manjar” and leaf cheese on your way to Otavalo

-- Catch a sight of the beautiful snowcapped Cayambe Volcano and Taita Imbabaura during your day-trip.
+- Catch a sight of the beautiful snowcapped Cayambe Volcano and Taita Imbabaura.

 - Visit the Province of the Lakes, Imbabura, and learn why it earns its name

-- On Saturdays and Wednesdays (only), visit the fascinating Otavalo Indian Market
+- Visit the fascinating Otavalo Indian Market (on Saturdays and Wednesdays only)

-- Meet the leather craftsmen inhabiting Cotacachi Valley as the perfect ending to your Otavalo market day tour
+- Meet the leather craftsmen of Cotacachi Valley as the perfect ending to your Otavalo market day tour

 |SHARED DEPARTURE||Tuesday & Saturday|